superfell/zkSforce/README.md

 # Unit Tests
 The zkSforceTests directory contains a project with a number of tests in it, these tests are focused on the hand coded supporting classes, and generally don't test the classes that get code gen'd from the WSDL.

+# About Salesforce API retirement

+During 2022 Salesforce are planning to [retire API versions v7 through v20](https://help.salesforce.com/s/articleView?id=000354473&type=1).
+Also planned for 2023 is the retirement of versions v21 through v30.
+If you're on an older version of zkSforce you'll need to update to a newer version in order for your integrations to continue to work.
+Or you will at least have to change the API version that you are configuring zkSforce to use.
+How much work this update will be depends on what version you're currently on.
+Below are details of when major changes in the library happened.

 # Updating from older versions
 In general ZKSforce is updated when the Salesforce API is updated, usually 2 or 3 times a year.
 Most of the time changes are limited to those that mirror the changes in the Salesforce API.
 Sometimes larger structural changes are made as well.
 Salesforce has a strong